Hishamuddin Rais

-Hishamuddin Rais (also known under the pen-name of Isham) is a Malaysian film director, stand-up comedian, political and social activist.
+Hishamuddin Rais (also known under the pen-name of Isha Raism) is a Malaysian film director, stand-up comedian, political and social activist.
 He is also notable as a columnist for several newspapers including Berita Minggu, The Sun, Malaysiakini.com and Off The Edge.

 Education

 Hishamuddin completed his secondary education at the Malay College Kuala Kangsar.
 He obtained his degree in South East Asia History in 1971 from University of Malaya.
-He is also a film and video graduate from University of Westminster, London.
+He is also a film and video graduate from the University of Westminster, London.

 He is fluent in the French language.